rstacruz/scour/README.md

 - `users.*` - will match `users.1`, but not `users.1.photos`
 - `users.**` - will match `users.1.photos`
 - `users.*.photos` - will match `users.1.photos`
+- `**` will match anything

 ### toJSON

 > `toJSON()`

 Returns the value for serialization.
 This allows `JSON.stringify()` to work with `scour`-wrapped objects.
 The name of this method is a bit confusing, as it doesn't actually return a JSON string — but I'm afraid that it's the way that the JavaScript API for [JSON.stringify] works.

 [JSON.stringify]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify#toJSON%28%29_behavior